 So, what should we do?

 Educate yourself on your hormones!
-One reason The Body Well has an extensive blog on hormones and aging is to give a resource to the interested public and to potential clients, particularly those who feel something just isn’t right about how they feel.
+One reason The Carragher Method has an extensive blog on hormones and aging is to give a resource to the interested public and to potential clients, particularly those who feel something just isn’t right about how they feel.

-At The Body Well, we consider it important to look not just at where levels are “supposed” to be, but instead at health outcomes.
+The Carragher Method considers it important to look not just at where levels are “supposed” to be, but instead at health outcomes.
 What level makes you feel best and relieves your symptoms?
 What is the testosterone level most associated with the lowest chance of cardiovascular disease?
 Alzheimer’s Disease?
 Diabetes?
 Stroke?
 Cancer?
 For healthy libido and organ function?
 For the best quality of life?

-I recommend you schedule a hormonal evaluation with an Age Management & Hormone Optimization specialist, such as myself or Dr. Jill Stocker at The Body Well.
+I recommend you schedule a hormonal evaluation with an Age Management & Hormone Optimization specialist.
 It’s important to see an expert rather than a general practitioner to evaluate your testosterone.
 Why?
 General practitioners often gauge whether or not your testosterone levels are “normal.”
 But as you can see, “normal” is a shifting number.
 What was normal fifteen years ago is not normal today; “new normals” are being set all the time, and they’re not necessarily healthy.
 What you want when it comes to testosterone is to have optimal levels, and perhaps even more importantly, feel the healthy effects of testosterone on your body.
+There are a few ways to significantly increase testosterone levels: they range from testosterone boosting peptides and medications like kisspeptin, hCG, and clomiphene citrate to taking testosterone in the form of creams or injections.